 ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS Forward-Looking Statements
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

+Forward-Looking Statements

-Some of the statements contained in this Form 10-Q and the documents incorporated herein by reference (if any) constitute forward-looking statements.
+Some of the statements contained in this Form 10-Q constitute forward-looking statements.
 Forward-looking statements relate to expectations, beliefs, projections, future plans and strategies, anticipated events or trends and similar expressions concerning matters that are not historical facts, such as statements regarding our future financial condition or results of operations, our prospects and strategies for future growth, the development and introduction of new products, and the implementation of our marketing and branding strategies.
-In many cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "outlook," "potential," the negative of these terms or other comparable terminology.
+In many cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "outlook," "potential" or the negative of these terms or other comparable terminology.

-The forward-looking statements contained in this Form 10-Q and the documents incorporated herein by reference (if any) reflect our current views about future events and are subject to risks, uncertainties, assumptions and changes in circumstances that may cause events or our actual activities or results to differ significantly from those expressed in any forward-looking statement.
+The forward-looking statements contained in this Form 10-Q reflect our current views about future events and are subject to risks, uncertainties, assumptions and changes in circumstances that may cause events or our actual activities or results to differ significantly from those expressed in any forward-looking statement.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future events, results, actions, levels of activity, performance or achievements.
 Readers are cautioned not to place undue reliance on these forward-looking statements.
-A number of important factors could cause actual results to differ materially from those indicated by these forward-looking statements, including, but not limited to, those factors described in our Annual Report on Form 10-K for the year ended December 31, 2011 filed with the Securities and Exchange Commission ("SEC") (our "2011 Form 10-K") or in this Form 10-Q under "Risk Factors", if included herein, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" ("MD&A").
+A number of important factors could cause actual results to differ materially from those indicated by these forward-looking statements, including, but not limited to, those factors described in our Annual Report on Form 10-K for the year ended December 31, 2013 filed with the Securities and Exchange Commission ("SEC") (our "2013 Form 10-K") or in this Form 10-Q under "Risk Factors", if included herein, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" ("MD&A").
 These factors include without limitation:

-- changes in general economic or market conditions that could affect consumer spending and the financial health of our retail customers; - our ability to effectively manage our growth and a more complex, global business; - our ability to effectively develop and launch new, innovative and updated products; - our ability to accurately forecast consumer demand for our products and manage our inventory in response to changing demands; - increased competition causing us to reduce the prices of our products or to increase significantly our marketing efforts in order to avoid losing market share; - fluctuations in the costs of our products; - loss of key suppliers or manufacturers or failure of our suppliers or manufacturers to produce or deliver our products in a timely or cost-effective manner; - our ability to further expand our business globally and to drive brand awareness and consumer acceptance of our products in other countries; - our ability to accurately anticipate and respond to seasonal or quarterly fluctuations in our operating results; - our ability to effectively market and maintain a positive brand image; - the availability, integration and effective operation of management information systems and other technology; and - our ability to attract and retain the services of our senior management and key employees.
+- changes in general economic or market conditions that could affect consumer spending and the financial health of our retail customers; - our ability to effectively manage our growth and a more complex global business; - our ability to effectively develop and launch new, innovative and updated products; - our ability to accurately forecast consumer demand for our products and manage our inventory in response to changing demands; - increased competition causing us to lose market share or reduce the prices of our products or to increase significantly our marketing efforts; - fluctuations in the costs of our products; - loss of key suppliers or manufacturers or failure of our suppliers or manufacturers to produce or deliver our products in a timely or costeffective manner; - our ability to further expand our business globally and to drive brand awareness and consumer acceptance of our products in other countries; - our ability to accurately anticipate and respond to seasonal or quarterly fluctuations in our operating results; - our ability to effectively market and maintain a positive brand image; - our ability to comply with trade and other regulations; - the availability, integration and effective operation of management information systems and other technology; - our ability to effectively integrate new businesses and investments into our company; - our potential exposure to litigation and other proceedings; and - our ability to attract and retain the services of our senior management and key employees.